 Millions of people recommend Decluttr, and it constantly receives 5-star reviews and ratings and is featured on major news and tech outlets like NBC News, ABC News, and The Penny Hoarder.

-Pretty much one of the only chains dedicated to selling games and media is GameStop.
+Pretty much one of the only chains dedicated to selling video games and media is GameStop.

 But does GameStop deal only in games?
 Does GameStop buy DVDs 2018?
 They don’t, unfortunately.
 They deal only in games and gaming accessories.
 However, you can still easily sell those DVD collections on some of the other entries on the list.

-This is an awesome outlet not only to sell your old games, CDs, and DVDs, but it is also a great place to buy them.
+This is an awesome outlet not only to sell video games, CDs, and DVDs, but it is also a great place to buy them.
 They emphasize the quick and easy way of selling your unwanted stuff for cash, and they pay out generous prices.

 Their slogan is ‘No one Pays more for your Used Music & Movies’.
 Their ‘just in bins’ are a cornucopia of cheap, great stuff.
 I’m talking a few dollars for some quality entertainment.